ninjaaron/replacing-bash-scripting-with-python/README.rst

-The problem with either of these is that they just block until they get a message (unless you use the threaded socket server, which might be fine in some cases.
+The problem with either of these is that they just block until they get a message (unless you use the threaded socket server, which might be fine in some cases).
 If you want your daemon to do work while simultaniously listening for input, you need threads or asyncio.
 Unfortunately for you, this tutorial is about replacing Bash with Python, and I'm not about to try to teach you concurrency.